nmarquesin/udacityFrontEndNano/project3-arcade/README.md

 ## Contributing

 This repository is the starter code for _all_ Udacity students.
 Therefore, we most likely will not accept pull requests.

+## Running

+To run the game download the whole folder and same somewhere in your computer.
+Open the file 'index.html' in your browser.

+## Play

+To play the game use the arrow keys to move the player on the board.
+Your objective is to reach the water as many times as possible without colliding with a ladybug.
+Occasionally gems will appear on the top of the game.
+Reaching the water where the gem is located provides the following bonuses:
+	orange gem: doubles points or zeroes score (if score is negative) blue gem: slows enemies
+	green gem: gives one life (up to 5) or 1000 points.
+The game starts with one enemy and one enemy is added each time the player reaches the water, up to 9 enemies.
+Good luck and have fun!